makrai/notes/yang21-abstractive-summ-hu.md

 # 7. Results an evaluation

-* In the case of HILBERT, we did not achieve the theoretical optimum, because the rouge values are increasing continuously
+* In the case of HILBERT, we did not achieve the theoretical optimum, because the ROUGE values are increasing continuously
 * abstractive samples in Table 7–10 (see Appendix)
   * When the article is long, all of our models extract phrases from the original article, then combine them to generate new sentences.
 It is similar